-If the client is satisfied with our response following the above steps, that will be the end of the matter.
-However, if the client is not satisfied, they will be invited to contact our Complaints Handling Representative again and he/swill arrange for another Partner to review the decision.
-He/She will write to the client within fourteen days of receiving the request with confirmation of the firm’s final position in relation to the complaint, outlining the reasons and any final redress that is offered.
+If you are satisfied with my response following the above steps, that will be the end of the matter.
+However, if you are not satisfied, you should write to me with your response and I will review your response.
+I will write to you within fourteen days of receiving your response with confirmation of the firm’s final position in relation to your complaint

-Clients must always try complaining to us first.
-In most cases they will not be able to take their complaint further without allowing us the opportunity to put things right.
+You must always try complaining to us first.
+In most cases you will not be able to take your complaint further without allowing us the opportunity to put things right.

 We are permitted a minimum of eight weeks to consider the complaint.
-If for any reason we are unable to resolve the problem between us within that timeframe, then our clients are advised that they may ask the Legal Ombudsman to consider the complaint.
+If for any reason we are unable to resolve the problem between us within that timeframe, then you may ask the Legal Ombudsman to consider the complaint.

 Solicitors Regulation Authority